Here’s what to expect during labor for first time moms, plus all the best tips to make giving birth easier and your recovery faster.

 Well, kind of.

-If the baby is literally crowning, nothing is going to stop you from delivering.
+If the baby is crowning, nothing is going to stop you from delivering.

-However, if you’re being induced and it’s your first baby, you may start pushing with just the nurses in the room.
-And they may stop you from pushing to wait for the doctor to get there to finish the delivery.
+However, if you’re being induced with your first baby, you may start pushing with just the nurses in the room.
+And they may stop you and wait for the doctor to get there to finish the delivery.

 It adds even more anticipation to the moment you’ve been waiting for nine months!

-Usually, with the first baby, you are not stretched out enough for a human head to exit your birth canal, so your body has to give itself some extra space.
+Usually, with the first baby, you’re not stretched enough for the baby’s head to exit your birth canal, so your body has to give itself some extra space.

-I only had minor tears with my deliveries and I know some can be more severe, but I have no idea what those feel like.
+I only had minor tears with my deliveries, but I know some can be more severe.

 It’s also true that if you don’t have an epidural, the shot they give you to numb before the stitches can hurt like crazy.
-Or they can just start stitching you without anything to numb and that’s a whole different level of pain.
+Or they may start stitching you without anything to numb, and that’s a whole different level of pain.

 And no, it’s not something relaxing.

-Even with the fundal massage, you can still have terrible cramping.
+Here’s one of the biggest things first time moms don’t expect during labor: even with the fundal massage, you can still have terrible cramping!

 If you choose to breastfeed, as soon as you start nursing the baby you’ll feel those all-too-familiar menstrual cramps that have been non-existent for nine months.